The Grand Narrative

 Debuting in early-2007 when 3 of the 5 members were only 14 years old, the Wondergirls have been routinely described as Lolitas by the Korean media ever since; as were Girls’ Generation, and presumably as all the teen members of the new girl groups following them will be too.
 Using that term while simultaneously denying the sexual connotations to it however, is an oxymoron, and part and parcel of the Korean public’s wider refusal to acknowledge the sexual ways in which they’re marketed.

 Hence the name is problematic.
 But granted: this is a tired theme, so for a change, it was very encouraging to see music columnist Kim Bong-hyeon (김병현) challenging that myopia earlier this month.
 And now I’ve also learned of a famous essayist and surgeon named Park Kyung-chul (박경철) too, who asked probing questions to Girls’ Generation members themselves in an interview nearly 2 years ago.
-Thanks very much to “A Korean Student” for passing on a partial translation, which I’ve pasted with his or her commentary below:
+Thanks very much to “A Korean Student” for passing on a partial translation, which I’ve posted with their commentary below:

 …[In an interview] ironically subtitled: THEY ALWAYS ASK IF WE REHEARSED OUR ANSWERS.
 WHY CAN’T YOU BELIEVE OUR WORDS?, Park deliberately asks “difficult” questions and gets guarded and somewhat obtuse/hostile answers in return.
 Park is an ajusshi but definitely not a fan of entertainment industry, and there was also a chaperon/manager present.
 Here’s a translated excerpt: